luisfcolon/bash_messaging/README.md

-# Shell Messagin
+# Shell Messages

-Common shell commands to display stdout stuff and things
+I've been coding more shell scripts and wanted to repo to hold on to somne common shell commands to display stdout stuff and things.

+## Work in progress

+If you want to submit suggesstions or addition, please feel free.